aixigo/PREvant/api/README.md

 # An optional regular expression that checks if the secret has to be
 # mounted for this service.
 Default is ".+" (any app)
 appSelector = "master"
+# An optional path that points to the secret's parent directory.
+# Default is "/run/secrets"
+path = "/run/secrets"

 [[services.nginx.secrets]]
 name = "key.pem"